ukpets logo

 Dog pregnancy causes significant changes in a dam’s hormone levels.
 This commonly results in a sudden decrease in energy.
 For this reason, most pregnant dogs also sleep a lot.

-Some pregnant dogs commonly experience morning sickness during their first few weeks of pregnancy.
+Some pregnant dogs commonly experience morning sickness during the early stages of pregnancy.
 This leads to appetite loss.
 However, other expecting dogs may experience the opposite and become ravenous eaters.

 Apparent behavioural changes often occur during dog pregnancy.
 It can be attributed to the hormonal changes they undergo.
 Some pregnant dogs will be very attached to their owners.
 They become distraught if their human companions leave them by themselves.

-On the other hand, others pregnant dogs easily get irritated when around people.
+On the other hand, other pregnant dogs get easily irritated when around people.
 They prefer to seclude themselves in a quiet area of the house.

 Generally, this occurs when a pooch is one month into pregnancy.
 Vaginal discharge amidst dog pregnancy is not a cause for concern unless it has a brownish colour or smells bad.